The globalization of e-commerce has significant implications for customs authorities and customs clearance systems, which must adapt.

 Inspecting postal packages is therefore an absolute necessity, but the resources available for this purpose are insufficient, especially since these shipments do not contribute to the Union’s financial resources and, in most cases, are exempt from customs duties for shipments valued at less than €150 (de minimis exemption).
 In 2025 alone, 97% of parcels shipped via e-commerce benefited from this exemption.

-Given the increase in e-commerce traffic—which now stands at nearly 180 imports per second!
-[2] —, the European Union has decided to abolish the “de minimis” exemption effective July 1, 2026 (Regulation 2026/382, Article 1[3] ), which means that small shipments will now contribute to the EU budget just like all others.
+Consequently, the European Union has decided to abolish the “de minimis” exemption effective July 1, 2026 (Regulation 2026/382, Article 1[3] ), which means that low-value shipments will now also contribute to the Union’s budget.

 February 19, 2026